-Rhinitis, an inflammation of the mucous membranes in the nose, is typically caused by common colds and other viral conditions.
-Allergic rhinitis (or hay fever), which is the most common form of rhinitis, causes irritation of the nasal membranes due to different airborne allergens (usually outdoor or indoor).
+Rhinitis is inflammation of the mucous membranes in the nose.
+It’s often caused by common colds and other viral infections.
+Allergic rhinitis, also known as hay fever, is the most common form of rhinitis.
+It causes irritation of the nasal membranes due to different airborne allergens.

-Seasonal hay fever (or "seasonal allergic rhinitis) is caused by outdoor allergens and usually affects people from spring through fall, depending on the time of year that certain plants and trees release pollen into the air.
-Allergens for seasonal hay fever include:
+Seasonal hay fever is usually caused by outdoor allergens.
+It commonly affects people from spring through fall, depending on when certain plants and trees release pollen into the air.
+Allergens that frequently cause seasonal hay fever include:

-Perennial hay fever (or "perennial allergic rhinitis") is caused by allergens other than pollen, usually those found in the home.
-These include:
+Year-round (perennial) hay fever is usually caused by allergens other than pollen, most often those found in the home.
+These include the following:

-- Animal dander.
-Cats in particular are the cause of allergic rhinitis for many people because they frequently lick their coats, releasing dander and inflammatory proteins from their saliva into the air.
+- animal dander: Cats in particular are the cause of allergy symptoms for many people because they frequently lick their coats.
+This releases dander and inflammatory proteins from their saliva into the air.
 Unlike dogs, cats tend to closely share living spaces with their owners and houseguests.

-- Indoor mold.
-An allergy to mold that grows in damp, dark areas of a home.
-A kitchen can be especially problematic for rhinitis sufferers, who are more likely to have both outdoor and indoor allergens affect them.
+- indoor mold: Mold grows in damp, dark areas of a home.
+A kitchen can be especially problematic for perennial rhinitis sufferers, who are more likely to have both outdoor and indoor allergens affect them.

-Once triggered by any of these allergens, the allergic reaction is caused by the release of histamine and other substances that result in swelling of nasal and eye tissues, the secretion of mucous, and, possibly, the constriction of airways.
+Once triggered by any of these allergens, the allergic reaction is caused by the release of histamine and other chemicals.
+These cause the swelling of nasal and eye tissues, the secretion of mucus, and, possibly, the constriction of airways.

 Some factors that may increase your risk of developing hay fever are described below.